amacy/invoices/README.md

 - Allow users to select where they want their invoices to be stored

 ## Bugs
-- CLI not prompting for first Commit.index date => msg pair in ~
-- calculate_total_hrs/rate not working
 - Client names need to be in quotes
+- Database creation methods (called in ApplicationController)